streamlit/docs/content/library/get-started/create-an-app.md

 that whenever the function is called that it should check two things:

 1. The input parameters you used for the function call.
-2. The code of the function.
+2. The code inside the function.

-If this is the first time Streamlit has both these items, with these exact values, and in this exact combination, it runs the function and stores the result in a local cache.
+If this is the first time Streamlit has seen both these items, with these exact values, and in this exact combination, it runs the function and stores the result in a local cache.
 The next time the function is called, if the two values haven't changed, then Streamlit knows it can skip executing the function